David Archuleta: 2015–2024: Meet the Mormons, Postcards in the Sky, Winter in the Air, Therapy Sessions, and The Masked Singer

-On November 14, 2019, Archuleta released a deluxe version of his 2018 album, "Winter in the Air", with three bonus tracks, ("The Christmas Song", "Merry Christmas, Happy Holidays", and "Still, Still, Still").
+On November 14, 2019, Archuleta released a deluxe version of his 2018 album Winter in the Air with three bonus tracks ("The Christmas Song", "Merry Christmas, Happy Holidays", and "Still, Still, Still").
 He released a music video for "Merry Christmas, Happy Holidays", with special appearances by Lance Bass and Chris Kirkpatrick.

 Archuleta released his eighth studio album, Therapy Sessions on May 20, 2020.
-The deluxe version titled "Therapy Sessions - The Lost Sessions" was released on October 21 of that same year.
+The deluxe version, "Therapy Sessions - The Lost Sessions", was released on October 21 of that same year.
 On April 30, he released "Just Breathe" as a single and released a music video dedicated to the people working on the frontline during the COVID-19 pandemic.
 Money earned from YouTube views would be donated to Direct Relief towards COVID-19 relief.

 On March 26, 2021, Archuleta collaborated with BYU Vocal Point to make the "What a Beautiful Name" video.

 A self-written song, "I Know He Lives", was released in March 2021.
-David explains: "I’ve performed this one live before, but I’ve never recorded it in the studio... until now.
-Can’t wait for y’all to hear it!"
-Three singles, "Be That for You", "Losin' Sleep", and "Movin'" (with a remix "Movin' After Hours") were released in April, May and July/August 2021, respectively.
+David explains: "I've performed this one live before, but I've never recorded it in the studio... until now.
+Can't wait for y'all to hear it!"
+Two singles, "Be That for You", and "Losin' Sleep", were released in April and May 2021, respectively.

 Archuleta also has a children's book, My Little Prayer, that was released in 2021 through Bushel & Peck Books.

-From July to September 2022, Archuleta starred in his first musical production as the titular character in Joseph and the Amazing Technicolor Dreamcoat at the Tuacahn Center for the Arts in Ivins, Utah.
+In 2023, Archuleta competed in the ninth season of The Masked Singer as "Macaw" and finished in second place.

+In 2024, Archuleta went viral on TikTok for performing a cover version of Sabrina Carpenter's "Espresso" in a concert held in New York City.
+He also performed a cover version of Sabrina Carpenter's "Please Please Please" for SiriusXM's TikTok Radio channel.

+2025: Earthly Delights

+In June 2025, Archuleta announced the release of a new EP and North American tour, Earthly Delights.
+The EP was preceded by the singles, "Crème Brulée" and "Can I Call You".